leynos/bbs-font/docs/bbs-font-algorithm.md

 A row of underscores represents the floor of the grid.
 For a block at position `(x, y)` (row `y`, column `x`):

-1. The output width is `2 * cols + rows`.
-The top and bottom lines are underscores of length `2 * cols` with `rows` spaces of indentation on the bottom line.
+1. The output width is at least `2 * cols + rows`.
+If the block sits near the boundary, the width expands to fit the full shapes on the second and third lines.
+The top line is `2 * cols` underscores.
+The bottom line uses `rows` leading spaces and pads underscores to the computed width.
 2. The block sits across the two rows that border the `1` in the bitmap:
    - The "rising" edge uses `"/"` followed by ``SLASH_RUN`` backslashes.
    - The "falling" edge uses a backslash followed by ``SLASH_RUN`` forward